dottxt-ai/outlines/docs/quickstart.md

 ### Built-In Grammars

 You can take advantage of Outlines' grammar library by passing a grammar definition from `outlines.grammars.`.
+(See available grammars [here](/outlines/grammars))

 ```python
 from outlines import models, generate, grammars